Coopersmith Career Consulting | Evaluated Learning Experience

 June 2017 - Present.

 Upon successful completion of this course, students will be able to: convert realistic situations into mathematical concepts so mathematical tools can be used to solve them; use Venn diagrams, graphs, charts and similar methods to represent, organize and analyze data; apply principles of logic to prove or disprove statements (both in text and in mathematical form) on the basis of other given statements; identify, manipulate and utilize mathematical expressions including rational, irrational and imaginary numbers, along with mathematical expressions such as absolute value, inequalities and radicals; use principles of algebra and geometry to identify variables and express algebraic expressions on graphs; determine the probability of a specified event or condition or series of events or conditions; and apply principles of statistics, such as averages, normal distributions and standard deviations to identify statistically significant data.

-This course is designed to develop students’ mathematical thinking and reasoning skills though problem-solving.
+This course helps develop students’ mathematical thinking and reasoning skills though problem-solving.
 Instruction covers many of the tools in the mathematical toolbox, including concepts in data sets, number systems, algebra, geometry, logic, graphing, probability and statistics.
-Other topics include: basics of arithmetic, algebra and geometry and related relevant concepts.
-Prerequisites: College Algebra and College Geometry or demonstrable skills in those areas, such as superior scores on standardized tests in those areas.
+Other topics include basics of arithmetic, algebra and geometry and related relevant concepts.
+Prerequisites: College Algebra and College Geometry or demonstrable skills in those areas, such as superior scores on standardized tests in these disciplines.

-In the upper division baccalaureate degree category, 3 semester hours in Math, Business, Finance, or as a general elective (6/17).
+In the upper division baccalaureate degree category, 3 semester hours in Math, Business, Finance, or as a general elective (6/17) (2/22 revalidation).